SoerenToennesen/STARTHack-Hackathon_SBB-case/README.md

 For all the python modules used, run pip install (...), which are present in the algorithm.py file.
 ### `pip install (...)`

+The data selected from the provided datasets from SBB initially only select the first 100 rows.
+These parameters should be changed for a more accurate representation of data.
+Just by providing the API link, you can select up to 10000 rows, but if more are needed, the dataset needs to be downloaded.

 ## What does the code entail